kammitama5/kammitama5.github.io/_posts/2019-12-31-Tuesday-December-31st.md

   For years, it's been a struggle.
 The first few years, I perpetually felt like everything was hanging by a thread, and I in fact used to joke about this.
 These days, the tide has been turning, and I find that each day, I'm in a position where I can help people, the way a lot of people helped me when I was first starting out.
-I have more choices, more opportunities, and people see talent in potential more easily than when I first started.
+I have more choices, more opportunities, and people see talent and potential in me more easily than when I first started.
 But the journey has changed me.
   I remember how difficult it was, and how I fought to be *heard*.
 I think about bringing opportunities for access to people who are where I *was*, since I can have a little bit of that affordance right now.
 I have a little more credibility, which will continue to increase as I build a research career.